 You can register for an event and a surgery here.

-We expect every new Free School applicant to have attended one of our events and met with an adviser before they apply for further support.
+We would advise every new Free School applicant to have attended one of our events and met with an adviser before they apply for further support, although this is not compulsory.

 (If you have applied before please see our FAQs)